Volunteer with therapy riders and horses!

 - Qualifications for Facility/Groundkeeper - Minimum age 14.
 Attend one Volunteer Orientation Training session.

-For more details contact Christine Terry, Volunteer Coordinator at 682.831.1323, use our Contact Us form to send a message to her attention or fill in a Volunteer Application to get started.
+For more details contact Christine Terry, Volunteer Director at 682.831.1323, use our Contact Us form to send a message to her attention or fill in a Volunteer Application to get started.

 - Special Needs